jmdaemon/treeleaves-lisp/README.md

 # Treeleaves

+> Automatically tag files on your system

 Treeleaves is a program designed to create file tags based on directory location of the file.
 Treeleaves is made with Common Lisp (SBCL).

+## Why

+Tagging all your files for you automatically by directory allows you to easily search for them using any of these tags, and also preserve the structure of your current file directories.
+Don't feel like using Treeleaves to search for your files anymore?
+No problem, just delete the related `documents.sqlite` file, and you're done.

+In the future Treeleaves will automatically tag new files and insert entries into your document database.
+You'll be able to even specify other heuristics to tag files by, and even provide automatic migrations should you move the files somewhere else on disk.

 ## Installation